Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 General discussion

-The aim of the research project presented in this article was to adapt the Social Courage at Work Scale by Howard et al. into Polish (2017).
+The aim of the research project presented in this article was to adapt the Workplace Social Courage Scale by Howard et al. into Polish (2017).
 Courage is a new variable in psychology, which is much easier to study today than it was two decades ago.
 In recent years, there has been a theoretical development of this construct and, as a consequence of this development, a flourishing of empirical research on courage.
 These were possible (and certainly easier) to carry out thanks to the constantly emerging new scales for examining courage and courageous behavior.
 The scale presented in this work is one of many such tools, most of which were published in English and their creators were mostly American researchers.
 The consequence of this is difficulties encountered in the adaptation process – it turned out that not all statements have an analogous meaning in Polish and American culture.
 As a result, the Polish version of the scale, like the Italian version, consists of only 8 items.
-The shortened version of WSCS-PL turned out to be a reliable and accurate tool.
+The shortened version of WSCS-PL turned out to be a reliable and valid tool.
 The results of confirmatory factor analysis indicate a one-factor structure of the scale consistent with the original.
 The results of the multi-group confirmatory analysis prove the measurement equivalence of the tool in groups differing in age and gender.
 Establishing equivalence at the metric and scalar levels proves the value of WSCS-PL as a tool useful in scientific research, both those whose main goal is to study relationships between variables and those in which it is required to compare mean results in groups differing in gender and/or age.

 The results obtained in study 2 support the validity of the WSCS-PL scale – the scale correlated positively with scales measuring similar constructs – psychological courage and psychological resilience.
 Its relationship with prosocial behavior in the form of organizational citizenship behavior supports the criterion validity of the tool, and low correlations with personality traits support the discriminant validity.

 The scale presented in this article, despite good psychometric properties and evidence supporting its validity, also has weaknesses.
 One of them is the structure of items – they have a complex form, which undoubtedly may make their unambiguous interpretation difficult.
 However, taking into account the definition of courage adopted as the basis for the construction of the scale, such a way of formulating statements was, according to the authors of the WSCS, inevitable.
 One item had to include information about the social risk taken and its consequences implying the pro-social nature of the behavior (e.g. 8.
-Even if it could damage our relationship, I would confront a subordinate who is disrupting the group’s work.).
+Even if it may damage our relationship, I would confront a subordinate who had been disrupting their workgroup.).
 A version of the scale containing only a description of the behavior, without an accompanying description of the consequences of that behavior, was tested by Howard et al. (2017).
 It turned out that this scale had an unclear factor structure and evidence for its criterion validity was weak.
 The authors stuck to complex sentences as they better reflect the meaning of courageous behavior.

 Limitations and directions for further research